Curriculum and Requirements

-The USC Doctorate of Occupational Therapy degree requires satisfactory completion of 60 units beyond the baccalaureate degree.
-Students with a master’s degree in occupational therapy may apply for Advanced Standing, which requires 36 units beyond the first graduate degree (these students do not take the 24 units of foundation courses listed below).
-If not admitted with advanced standing, a student may receive partial credit for coursework taken for a previous graduate degree.
+The USC Doctorate of Occupational Therapy (OTD) degree requires satisfactory completion of 60 units beyond the baccalaureate degree.
+If you have a master’s degree in occupational therapy, you may apply for Advanced Standing, which requires 36 units beyond the first graduate degree (if advanced standing is granted, you would not take the 24 units of foundation courses listed below).
+If you are not admitted with advanced standing, you may receive partial credit for coursework taken for a previous graduate degree.

 Required Occupational Therapy Foundation Courses (24 units required)

-The following courses, also part of the USC Master of Arts in Occupational Therapy degree program, are required of all students in the OTD program.
-However, students who have taken equivalent courses as part of degree programs at other accredited institutions may request partial credit for some of these courses.
-Our OTD adviser will be happy to work with you to investigate potential waivers which can be granted for students who have obtained master’s degrees from accredited institutions other than USC.
+The following courses, also part of the USC Master of Arts in Occupational Therapy degree program, are required in the OTD program.
+However, if you have taken equivalent courses as part of degree programs at other accredited institutions, you may request partial credit for some of these courses.
+Our OTD adviser will be happy to work with you to investigate potential waivers which can be granted if you obtained your master’s degrees from accredited institutions other than USC.

-- OT 518 Quantitative Research for Evidence-Based Practice (4 units)
+- OT 518 (4 units): Quantitative Research for Evidence-Based Practice, or

 - OT 500-level Electives (4 units)